This post was last updated on April 21st, 2022 at 05:17 pm

 When it comes to operating an eCommerce business, using a VPS is a must.
 The loading speed and security features not only have a direct impact on the overall customer experience but also on the site’s SEO.

 Shared hosting is better suited to small personal blogs and test environments.
 For example, if you want to put together the site and have lots of time to work out the kinks before launching it to the general public.
 However, this should be viewed as a temporary, budget-oriented option in the beginning before switching to a VPS.
+Once you decide to switch to VPS, take a look at the best VPS hosting providers and make a comparison between them.
+Go to hostadvice.com/vps so you can read reviews of the companies that offer this type of hosting.

 While it’s crucial to keep costs low when starting an eCommerce business, hosting isn’t the area where you want to make budget cuts.
 Invest in a VPS, and you’re investing in success.